+a Comorbidities considered were high blood pressure, diabetes, lung disease, rheumatoid arthritis, multiple sclerosis, cancer, vitiligo, depression, Parkinson’s disease, heart disease, peripheral arterial disease, osteoporosis, thyroid disease, and stroke

 Figure 1 shows the distribution of physical activity counts by the three defined levels.
+As can be seen, the majority of vertical-impact counts recorded for study participants were within the low-impact physical activity group.
 The median number of low-impact physical activity counts was 5281 (inter-quartile range (IQR) 2516 – 12997).
 The median dropped to 189 (IQR 65 – 593) for medium-impact physical activity counts and 39 (IQR 9 – 105) for high-impact activity counts.
 A description of the study population lower limb bone and muscle parameters are presented in table 2.

 Figure 1: Distribution of physical activity impact counts by levels